Collection Development Policy

 The general audience is that of an adult learner, and with the exception of the Juvenile/Young Adult collections at Clemens Library, materials will be aimed at adults.

-Under normal circumstances, highly specialized research-level materials outside of theology will only selectively be added if related to the curriculum.
+Under normal circumstances, highly specialized research-level materials outside of theology will only in rare cases be added if related to the curriculum or there is another justifiable reason for doing so.

 Criteria for the Selection of Books (print and electronic)